MiSTle-Dev/FPGA-Companion/src/bl616/README.md

 ## tang onboard bl616

 A build script creates for the several setups specific binaries and .ini files including the needed ``bl616_fpga_partner_`` firmware.
 The ``buildall`` folder will contain all needed files for a release.
-So far TN20k, Console60k, Console138k, Primer25k, Mega138k Pro apart from M0S Dock are supported.
-TM60k is likely possible but not released yet.
-TP20k and TN9k are excluded as their BL702 doesn't support required USB host mode.
+So far Nano20k, Console60k, Console138k, Primer25k, Mega138k Pro, Mega NEO Dock 60k apart from M0S Dock are supported.
+Primer20k and TN9k are excluded as their BL702 doesn't support required USB host mode.

 ```shell
 buildall.bat